A Graph Minors Approach to Temporal Sequences: Temporal sequences

 Similar to temporal sequences of graphs, we define temporal sequences of embedded graphs referring to the \lq embedded minor relation\rq\ in place of the \lq minor relation\rq.
 Each temporal sequence of embedded graphs induces a temporal sequence of graphs by forgetting the embedding.
 In this paper we are interested in the question which temporal sequences of graphs are induced by temporal sequences of embedded graphs in this way.
 We call such sequences of graphs \emph{simultaneously embeddable}; that is, a temporal sequence $(G_1,\ldots,G_n)$ of graphs is simultaneously embeddable if and only if for each $i\in [n]$ and each graph $G_i$, there exist plane embeddings $\iota_i$ for $G_i$ so that if $G_i$ is a minor of $G_{i+1}$, then $\iota_i$ is an embedded minor of $\iota_{i+1}$; and otherwise $\iota_{i+1}$ is an embedded minor of $\iota_{i}$.
 We call the sequence $(\iota_1,\ldots,\iota_n)$ a \emph{simultaneous embedding} of $(G_1,\ldots,G_n)$.
 Let $(G,\sigma)$ be a graph with a rotation system.
 The \emph{reorientation} of $(G,\sigma)$ is the pair $(G,\iota^-)$ where $\iota^-(v)$ is the reverse of $\iota(v)$ for each vertex $v$ in $G$. \begin{lem}[Whitney 1933 \cite{whitney2iso}] Every $3$-connected planar graph admits a unique embedding up to reorientation. \end{lem}

 \begin{cor} Let $(G_1,\ldots,G_n)$ be a temporal sequence of planar graphs.
-If each graph $G_i$ is $3$-connected, then $(G_1,\ldots,G_n)$ admits a simultaneous embedding. \end{cor} \begin{pf}[Proof sketch:] recursively pick embeddings of $G_{i+1}$, compatible with the embeddings for $G_i$. \end{pf}
+If each graph $G_i$ is $3$-connected, then $(G_1,\ldots,G_n)$ admits a simultaneous embedding. \end{cor} \begin{pf}[Proof sketch:] Inductively pick embeddings of $G_{i+1}$, compatible with the embeddings for $G_i$.
+Here the key observation is that reorientation commutes with deletion and contraction for embedded graphs. \end{pf}

 The above corollary motivates the study of our problem via connectivity.
 In \autoref{sec:conc} we give a polynomial-time reduction from the problem $k$-Sunflower SEFE to the problem of deciding simultaneous embeddability.
-Since $k$-sunflower SEFE is in general NP-hard \cite{gassner2006simultaneous}, and since we do not expect good characterisations for NP-hard problems, this suggests that we should restrict our attention to temporal sequences of $2$-connected graphs.
+Since $k$-Sunflower SEFE is in general NP-hard \cite{gassner2006simultaneous}, and since we do not expect good characterisations for NP-hard problems, this suggests that we should restrict our attention to temporal sequences of $2$-connected graphs.